 Max Kautsch, an attorney based in Lawrence, Kansas, focuses his practice on First Amendment rights and open government law.
-He represents news media in asserting their rights of access to court proceedings, court records, and government agency documents.
-He serves as the Kansas legal hotline attorney for the Kansas Press Association (KPA) and the Kansas Association of Broadcasters (KAB).
+He helps news media and members of the public assert rights of access to court proceedings, court records, and government agency documents.
+He serves as the Kansas legal hotline attorney for the Kansas Press Association (KPA) and the Kansas Association of Broadcasters (KAB), sits on the board of directors of the Kansas Sunshine Coalition for Open Government, and teaches mass media law to undergraduates as an adjunct professor at Washburn University.

 Kautsch, a Lawrence native, received his law degree from the Washburn School of Law in 2003, after earning an undergraduate degree in 2000 from the University of Kansas.
 He owns and operates Kautsch Law LLC, has been a licensed member of the Kansas bar since 2003, and has been admitted to practice in the state and federal courts of Kansas.
 His areas of practice have included criminal defense and landlord/tenant law.